-Dr. Chua is an assistant professor of neurology in the Johns Hopkins Department of Neurology.
-He received his training at the University of Michigan, where he obtained medical and graduate degrees and completed a residency in neurology and a fellowship in neurodegenerative/movement disorders.
+Dr. Chua is an assistant professor in the Department of Neurology and Division of Movement Disorders at Johns Hopkins.
+He received his training at the University of Michigan, where he obtained medical and graduate degrees, then completed a residency in neurology and a combined clinical/research fellowship in movement disorders and neurodegeneration.

 He is the primary author and co-author of multiple peer-reviewed scientific publications and online learning modules as part of the AAN.
 Dr. Chua is a contributing author to The Little Black Book of Neurology by Osama Zaidat, Alan Lerner and J. Douglas Miles, and he has been a peer reviewer for the scientific journals Autophagy, eLife and Neurobiology of Disease.
 He currently serves on the scientific advisory board for the Don't Forget Morgan Foundation, a private organization supporting research and outreach regarding the disease beta-propeller protein-associated neurodegeneration (BPAN).